If it feels like you’re never going to get rid of your overdraft, don’t despair. This step-by-step guide will help you to tackle it once and for all.

 The downside to these cards is the transfer fee.

-Alternatively, Virgin’s Money Transfer credit card offers 36 months’ interest-free on money transfers made in the first 60 days, for a lower 2.9% fee (5% after the first 60 days).
+Alternatively, MBNA’s Platinum credit card offers 32 months’ interest-free on money transfers made in the first 60 days, for a lower 2.99% fee (5% after the first 60 days).

-Once the 0% deal ends, the interest rate jumps to 20.9% pa (variable) with both cards, so try to clear your balance before then.
+Once the 0% deal ends, the interest rate jumps to 23.9% pa (variable), so try to clear your balance before then.
+The card has a representative rate of 19.9% APR (variable)**.

 All overdrafts are subject to status and approval.